Driving as a Diagnostic Tool: Scenario-based Cognitive Assessment in Older Drivers from Driving Video: Experimental Setup

 \subsection{Scenario-based Roadway Selection}

-To investigate the relationship between driving behavior and cognitive status, we selected two distinct types of roadway scenarios where older drivers commonly exhibit prominent visual or maneuver-based patterns.
+To investigate the connection between driving behavior and cognitive load under different driving scenarios, we tested and selected two scenarios from the \texttt{OMR} data where older drivers exhibited the most discriminative driving patterns.
 These patterns can serve as interpretable behavioral cues for identifying cognitive decline.
-The selected driving scenarios for our video-based analysis are:
+The selected driving scenarios are: